nu-tech-ethics/winter2021/pages/_lectures/04lecture.md

     author: Benjamin, Ruha
     source: "Race After Technology"
     date: 2019
-    notes: Only the introduction is available via PDF.
-Please see syllabus for access options.
+    notes: Only the introduction is available on Canvas.
+Please see syllabus for access options for the remaining chapters.
 ---

 TBD